FredHB/fredhb.github.io/docs/sem/3-application_stoch_proc.md

 Recall now that a given $ARMA(p,q)$ is stationary if and only if all roots of the characteristic polynomial on the AR-part,
 $$ 1 - L^1 \alpha_1 - ... - L^q \alpha_q $$
 are outside the (complex) unit circle.
 We write a function to check this.
-To do so, we use `roots(p)`, which return the roots of a polynomial with coefficients given in `p`.
+To do so, we use `np.roots(p)`, which return the roots of a polynomial with coefficients given in `p`.

 ```python